joannawojtasz/LoveLetters/README.md

 * Reason: Error in setTimeout function. setTimeout cannot pass value to displayQuestion function.
 * Solution: use othe function to restart the game.

+- [x] Several bugs related to typos or errors in JavaScript.

 ### Deployment

+Love letters site was deployed to GitHub pages.
+The steps to deploy are as follows:

+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+(Description by Code Institue)

+The live link can be found here - [Love letters](https://joannawojtasz.github.io/LoveLetters/)

+The deployment of the page did not provide any errors.

 ### Credits
 * Modals were buid based on code from w3 schools example